timescale/docs.timescale.com-content/getting-started/forge-multi-node.md

 earlier, you should create _at least_ three Services to set up a multi-node cluster: one access node and two data nodes.

-Because there is currently no way to distinguish between the access node and data nodes within the Timescale Forge console, **we strongly recommend that you include “AN” and “DN” in the names of each service, respectively (eg. “AN-mycluster”, “DN1-mycluster”, “DN2-mycluster”, etc.)**.
-Again, remember that Services can only assume one role in a cluster (access or data node), and only one Service can act as the access node.
+There is currently no way to distinguish between the access node and data nodes within the Timescale Forge console, **so we strongly recommend that you include “AN” and “DN” in the names of each service, respectively (eg. “AN-mycluster”, “DN1-mycluster”, “DN2-mycluster”, etc.)**.
+Services can only assume one role in a cluster (access or data node), and only one Service can act as the access node.

-For simplicity you can start with the same hardware configuration for all the Services.
+For simplicity you can start with the same hardware configuration for all Services.
 On Timescale Forge, Service configuration can be modified later to better tune access and data node requirements.

 >:TIP:More advanced users might consider using larger disks on data nodes (this is where the distributed hypertable data is stored) and more memory and CPU for the